suffolklibraries/sljekyll/_events/haverhill-2019-05-18-happiness-jars.md

 breadcrumb: y
 ---

 Come along to the library and make a happiness jar - decorate a jar and fill it up with inspirational quotes and good memories.
-When you are feeling, you can low open it up and release the happiness!
+When you are feeling low, you can open it up and release the happiness!

 No booking necessary.